Why Dairy Might be Causing Your Digestive Distress

 Following that, if there are markers that indicate more extensive gut issues then we would proceed with further testing.
 This is to determine the underlying root cause of your issues so that the variable food sensitivities (yep, they can change over time) that you may have to dairy can be eliminated.
 Then your gut can heal and you can start to incorporate small amounts of high quality dairy back into your life.
 Win win!

-With all of that said, if you are worried about dairy and food sensitivities, and you want to get tested, please head to the Work With Me page to learn more about how I work online with clients in many countries to test for and treat the various root causes of IBS symptoms and other GI conditions.
+With all of that said, if you are worried about dairy and food sensitivities, and you want to get tested, please head to the Work With Us page to learn more about how we work online with clients in many countries to test for and treat the various root causes of IBS symptoms and other GI conditions.